Natural Aids for Beautiful Skin

 You can now purchase alternatives for deodorant with a product called a ‘Deodorant Stone’, which is readily available on the internet.

 A deodorant stone is simply a lump of crystal stone which you wet with water, then rub on your skin - the residual covering applied to the skin will neutralise the bacteria on the skin which causes body odours.

 There are also various herbal hair dyes which have reasonably good results at covering grey hair, and you can also purchase cosmetics that do not use chemicals.

 Proof that safe toiletries help endometriosis

 There has been feedback at here at Endo-Resolved from women who have made the change to natural chemical-free toiletries.
 They are reporting a marked improvement in their symptoms.
 For some women this improvement is noticed quite quickly.

 The feed-back of these improvements includes reduction of general pain, reduction of menstrual pain, reduction of tiredness and a reduction in the levels of feeling general run-down.

-Healing of Endometriosis is complex.
-There are many issues to take on board to deal with your health, but hopefully you will begin to realise how much you can do for yourself.
+Improving your overall health with endometriosis is complex.
+There are many issues to take on board, but hopefully you see how much you can do to help yourself.